 Fulfilling the Standardized Assessment Requirement

-A standardized assessment allows the student, the family, the private school/homeschool program, and the state insight as to how the student is doing in his/her academics compared to other students around the United States who took the same assessment.
+A standardized assessment provides the student, the family, the school or homeschool program, and the state insight as to how a student is doing in their academics compared to other students around the United States who took the same assessment.

-Several states/school districts have an annual assessment requirement; this is simply to ensure that all parties are holding the student accountable.
+Several states and school districts have an annual assessment requirement, which simply ensures that all parties are holding the student accountable.

 How do I know if my student has to take an annual assessment?

-- Conduct online research.
-Enlightium Academy writes articles on state requirements, which may include a reference to the assessment.
+Conduct online research.
+Enlightium Academy writes articles on state requirements, which you can use as a first step in your investigation.

 Which test do I need to take?